Caroline Amalie of Augustenburg: Marriage

-Queen
+Queen of Denmark

 Anointing of Christian VIII and Queen Caroline Amalie on 28 June 1840 in Frederiksborg Palace Chapel.
 Oil painting by Joseph-Désirée Court (1841).

 In 1839, when King Frederick VI died, Caroline Amalie, as the wife of Christian VIII, became Queen of Denmark.
 She was considered instrumental in the pro-German party on the matter of the duchies of Schleswig-Holstein.

-Early on, Caroline Amalie was active within philanthropy.
-She founded the poor house Dronning Caroline Amalies Asyl in Copenhagen in 1829, the poor house Dronningens Asyl in Odense in 1836, the Kvindelig Plejeforening for sick and women in childbirth in 1843.
-Her charitable projects for poor orphans gave her the name "The Poor Children's Mother" and "The Royal Foster mother of the Little Ones".
+Early on, Caroline Amalie was active in philanthropy.
+She founded the poor house Dronning Caroline Amalies Asyl in Copenhagen in 1829, the poor house Dronningens Asyl in Odense in 1836, the Kvindelig Plejeforening for the sick and women in childbirth in 1843.
+Her charitable projects for poor orphans gave her the name "The Poor Children's Mother" and "The Royal Foster Mother of the Little Ones".
 As hereditary princess and later as queen, she used her position to launch the charitable role as a role model for the female members of the nobility and upper classes, which called for upper-class women to be actively involved in society through philanthropy.
 By doing so, women found a public and political role acceptable to combine with the popular 19th-century role of a Christian wife and mother in Danish society.
-Her introduction of a new role model for women is considered to have had great impact on Danish society.
+Her introduction of a new role model for women is considered to have had a great impact on Danish society.

 Caroline Amalie was a follower of the religious ideas of N. F. S. Grundtvig, whose movement she actively supported, such as the Grundtvigian priests P.O.
 Boisen and Peder Rørdam.
 In 1841, she founded an orphanage, Dronning Caroline Amalies Asylskole, whose school was inspired by the ideas of Grundtvig.
-She was not described as an intellectual herself, however she regarded it as a duty to introduce the representatives of art and literature at court and act as their supporter.
+She was not described as an intellectual herself; however, she regarded it as a duty to introduce the representatives of art and literature at court and act as their supporter.

 It is not clear whether or not she ever exerted any influence in state affairs.
-During the conflict between Denmark and the duchies of Schleswig and Holstein, her brothers, Christian August of Augustenborg and Frederick of Nør, came to be in opposition against Christian VIII and Denmark.
-This caused a difficult situation for Caroline Amalie, who was suspected for conspiring with her brothers against Danish interests, especially by the nationalistic liberals in Copenhagen.
+During the conflict between Denmark and the duchies of Schleswig and Holstein, her brothers, Christian August of Augustenborg and Frederick of Nør, came to be in opposition to Christian VIII and Denmark.
+This caused a difficult situation for Caroline Amalie, who was suspected of conspiring with her brothers against Danish interests, especially by the nationalistic liberals in Copenhagen.
 This made her unpopular and exposed to some hostility during the last years of Christian's reign.